Kevin-Do/Kevin/_posts/2016-11-13-RaspberryPidev.md

 [Link](http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/)

 So I began by removing wolfram alpha for more disc space.
 I then update and upgrade any existing packages.
+Also installed vital apps like Iceweasel (a rendition of Firefox) and Git.

 1. sudo apt-get purge wolfram-engine
 2. sudo apt-get update
 3. sudo apt-get upgrade
 4. sudo apt-get git
+5. sudo apt-get iceweasel
+6. // Follow the commands in the link //
+7. // Will take a long time! //